Ashish-ish/galleryfacedetection/README.md

 Key Features
 	1. Image Permission Management: The app requests permission to access the gallery to fetch images.
 	2. Face Detection:
+	•	Converts images to a down scaled bitmap.
-	•	Converts images to ARGB_8888 format.
+	•	Down scaled images are then ensured for ARGB_8888 format.
 	•	Feeds images in batches to the MediaPipe SDK for face detection using parallel processing.
 	3. Bounding Box Display: Displays bounding boxes around detected faces on the images.
 	4. Face Tagging: Allows users to tag faces for identification.